 What is Regression Testing?

-Regression Testing is a software testing process to verify that any modification made to the software or the product does not impact the existing functionality of the software.
+Software Regression Testing is a testing process to verify that any modification made to a software application does not impact the existing functionality of the software.

 With the addition of any new piece of code to the software, the ‘as is’ functionality of the product should not be hampered by any means.